Ethernalis Systems Reference

 The AI Loop

-Every dungeon NPC is processed once per world turn by the same four-stage loop, in the same order, every time.
-The loop does not change based on creature type — what changes is the values that drive each decision.
+Every dungeon NPC is processed once per world turn by the same five-stage loop, in the same order, every time.
+The loop does not change based on creature type.
+What changes is the values that drive each decision.

 At the start of the loop, the hunger and thirst of every NPC on the grid increase by one.
 This happens before any action is taken.
 An NPC that has not eaten or drunk in many turns will be deep into its need values before it gets a chance to do anything about them.

 Any NPC whose hunger or thirst exceeds 20 searches its own inventory for food or drink and consumes it.
 If it carries nothing suitable, it searches the room it currently occupies.
-An NPC that cannot satisfy its need does nothing about it this turn.
-Once need crosses 80 and the NPC has not already complained, it logs a protest — companions will address this to the player directly.
-At extreme levels, unmet needs degrade performance.
+Separately from this, every NPC proactively picks up one provision per turn from its current room even when not yet hungry — so NPCs that encounter food stock up rather than waiting until they are desperate.
+Once need crosses 80 and the NPC has not already complained, it logs a protest; companions address this to the player directly.

-If an enemy is present in the same room, the NPC picks a target and attempts an attack.
-The attack roll and damage formula are the same as the player's — there is no separate system for NPC combat.
+If an enemy is present in the same room and the NPC is not in a wounded-flee state, the NPC picks a target and attempts an attack.
+The attack roll and damage formula are the same as the player's.
+There is no separate system for NPC combat.
 See the next section for the full breakdown.
 Stunned NPCs skip this stage for the duration of their stun counter.

-After needs and combat are resolved, the NPC moves.
-The direction it chooses depends on its current logic mode.
+After needs and combat are resolved, the NPC either rests or moves.
+A stationary NPC with a healing item will use it on itself at this stage.
+A moving NPC chooses a destination according to its current logic mode.
 Movement can trigger traps or blocked doors at the destination tile, which apply their effects to the moving NPC.
 The NPC's position is updated and broadcast after movement completes.

 Movement Logic